MIMER369/MIMER369/design/solidworks/Assembly Design/Assembly 1/Video/README.md

-# ASSEMBLY IAMGE AND VIDEO
+# ASSEMBLY IMAGE AND VIDEO

-This folder contains video files related to Assembly 1.
+This folder contains image,video files related to Assembly 1.